bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-In JavaScript we can call one object\'s methods on another object using apply and call, or we can simply add methods to another object, as in the current example.
+In JavaScript we can call one object&apos;s methods on another object using apply and call, or we can simply add methods to another object, as in the current example.